vc-csv13/EX03-Nifty/README.md

 ### Submitting the code for this project

-At the bottom of CLion there should be a view tab labeled **Version Control**.
+Before submitting your code the first time, you will need to add a webhook to this project to trigger the build in the cloud.
+This process is simple, and only required once per assignment.
+First, go to the **Settings** tab at the top of this page.
+It's right next to **Insights**.
+Then along the left side select **Webhooks**.
+On the Webhooks page click **Add Webhook** and copy http://209.129.49.16:8080/github-webhook/ into the **Payload URL** input box and then click **Add Webhook**.
+That's it.
+Every time you push code now, a new build will test your latest changes.
+The results are pasted to the #build channel in slack.

-Select this tab at the bottom of the screen.
-You should see a tab called **Local Changes**.
+First, right click on the project name, then select `Git -> Commit Directory...`.
-Under **Unversion Files** you should have one file: `main.cc`.
+Make sure only the files you want to push are selected, `main.cc`.
+Then uncheck `Perform code analysis` and `Check TODO`.
+It's OK to leave them checked, but committing will take longer.
+Leave `Run git hooks` unchecked as well.
+Put a message in `Commit Message` and then press the **Commit** button.
+If anything goes wrong check the _Version Control_ view in the lower left corner and select the _Console_ tab.

-Select these files and right-click on them.
-In the drop-down menu select **Add to VCS**.
-Next, right-click on these files again, which should now be under **Default** and select **Commit**.
-Add the appropriate commit message and click **OK**.
-Finally, right click on the committed files, select `Git -> Repository -> Push...`.
+Finally, right click on the project name, then select `Git -> Repository -> Push...`.
 Follow the onscreen directions and press **OK**.
-This step will run the tests again, check that everything is OK and then submit them to the cloud to have the tests run for grading.
+This step will then submit them to the cloud to have the tests run for grading.
+You can find your results in the [#build](https://vc-csv13-spring2019.slack.com/messages/CFBKTRAAU) channel on slack.

-If you do not understand these directions, or wish to do them on the command line rather than in CLion, then read these [directions](https://github.com/vcc-csv13-fall2018/Course-Information/wiki/How-to-Turn-In-Every-Project).
+If you do not understand these directions, or wish to do them on the command line rather than in CLion, then read these [directions](https://github.com/vc-csv13-spring2019/Course-Information/wiki/How-to-Turn-In-Every-Project).